sunnysideup/silverstripe-dynamic-cache-content/docs/en/INDEX.md

 *Why?*

 In theory, it would be really nice to cache your entire website on a CDN.
 In practice, this is problematic as sites often have one or two personalised messages on each page.

 Secondly, with every page, we often load tons of content that is actually the same on every page (header, footer, menu).

 By removing these two parts from the page load we should be able to cache the site entirely in the leanest possible way.
 This module then provides a way to reinject the removed bits to every page.

+The overall goal here is not to make the cache lean.
+The overall goal is combine caching with personalised data.

+Once this is possible, there is no reason for us to cache / load an identical footer on every page, so we just add that.

+This means that a page load only loads the bits that are changing for each page.

 *How?*